 As noted above, Hugh Jackman will reprise the role of Wolverine.
 Here's the first look at Hugh Jackman as Wolverine in Deadpool 3, note the yellow and blue wardrobe most familiar from the comics and animated series.

-Wendy Molyneux and Lizzie Molyneux-Loeglin are on board to write Deadpool 3.
-If you're a Bob's Burgers (opens in new tab) fan, you might recognise their names as they've been writing for the show for years.
-The sisters also co-wrote a number of the series' Thanksgiving episodes, including bangers like Turkey in a Can, and Dawn of the Peck, so we think they'll be able to capture the quintessential Deadpool essence.
+Wendy Molyneux and Lizzie Molyneux-Loeglin were on board to write Deadpool 3.
+If you're a Bob's Burgers fan, you might recognise their names as they've been writing for the show for years.

 When it comes to the rest of the cast, Ryan Reynolds will be back as Wade Wilson/ Deadpool, and now that Vanessa isn't dead anymore, we'll hopefully see the two living out their relationship goals — meaning that Morena Baccarin will also be back.